 John Paul Gaultier was among the createurs who helped make French fashion so exciting in the 1980s.
 The way he played with conventions of sex and gender, in particular, has had a profound influence on fashion.
 For example, rather than using coresetry to reinforce conventional ideals of beauty, Gaultier has always emphasized that many body types, genders and ages can be attractive.
 This Orange Shirred Velvet Corset Dress, featuring Gaultier’s signature cone bra top (made famous by Madonna) is from his 1984 Fall collection.

-Photographed as Part of the Exhibit Minimalism / Maximalism at the Museum at FIT in Manhattan Through November 16, 2019.
+Photographed as part of the Exhibit Paris, Capital of Fashion at the Museum at FIT in NYC.